 4-Way Switching For Your Tele

 You might have noticed a volume drop when you switch between pickups in the middle positions.
-With Parallel wiring, the perceived sound decreases when combined with another pickup.
+With parallel wiring, the perceived sound decreases when combined with another pickup.

 For instance, if you only selected your Bridge pickup, it’s output is 100%.
 When combined with another pickup, say, the Middle pickup, it’s output seems to drop by approximately 25%.
 The combination of the Bridge and Middle might result in a total combined output of, say, 50%.

-HOW TO WIRE 4 WAY SWITCHING:
+HOW TO WIRE 4 WAY SWITCHING For Telecaster

 With a 4 Way Switch, you get the following switching capabilities: